BackEndByAlex/salaryscope-api/docs/docs/data-layer/services.md

 - Records from the public dataset (`createdBy` is null) cannot be modified by anyone
 - Records created by a user can only be modified by that same user
 - Any violation throws a `ForbiddenError`

+---

+## SearchService.js

+Bridges the Elasticsearch index and the API.
+All full-text search and indexing goes through here.

+- `search(query, limit, offset)` — runs a full-text search against the Elasticsearch index and returns a `{ records, totalCount, hasNextPage }` page object.
+Used by the `searchRecords` resolver.
+- `indexRecord(record)` — indexes a single salary record after it is created via `createSalaryRecord`.
+- `deleteRecord(id)` — removes a document from the index when a salary record is deleted.

+---

+## ChatService.js

+Streams AI responses from the Groq LLM, grounded in salary data from Elasticsearch.

+- `streamResponse(messages, res)` — takes the full conversation history and an Express response object.
+Searches Elasticsearch for the 15 most relevant records using the last user message as the query.
+Prepends them as system context, then opens an SSE stream to the Groq API (`llama-3.1-8b-instant` model).
+Writes each token to `res` as a `data:` event.
+Sends `[DONE]` when the stream ends.
+Sends `[ERROR]` if Groq returns an error.

+Used by `POST /api/chat` — the REST endpoint that serves the frontend chat feature.